Saadhere123/-Heart-Disease-Prediction-System/README.md

                                             ❤️ Heart Disease Prediction System

 A Machine Learning project that predicts whether a person is at risk of heart disease based on medical and health data.
-This project uses classification algorithms and includes data cleaning, Exploratory Data Analysis (EDA), model training, evaluation, and deployment with Streamlit.
+This project uses classification algorithms and includes data cleaning, Exploratory Data Analysis (EDA).

 ---